Timshel/vaultwarden/SSO.md

 To use an external source of authentication your SSO will need to support OpenID Connect :

- - And OpenID Connect Discovery endpoint should be available
+- An OpenID Connect Discovery endpoint should be available
 - Client authentication will be done using Id and Secret.

-A master password will still required and not controlled by the SSO (depending of your point of view this might be a feature ;).
+A master password will still be required and not controlled by the SSO (depending on your point of view this might be a feature ;).
-This introduce another way to control who can use the vault without having to use invitation or using an LDAP.
+This introduces another way to control who can use the vault without having to use invitation or using an LDAP.

 ## Configuration

 The following configurations are available

 - `SSO_ENABLED` : Activate the SSO
 - `SSO_ONLY` : disable email+Master password authentication
 - `SSO_SIGNUPS_MATCH_EMAIL`: On SSO Signup if a user with a matching email already exists make the association (default `true`)
- - `SSO_AUTHORITY` : the OpendID Connect Discovery endpoint of your SSO
+- `SSO_AUTHORITY` : the OpenID Connect Discovery endpoint of your SSO
   - Should not include the `/.well-known/openid-configuration` part and no trailing `/`
- 	- $SSO_AUTHORITY/.well-known/openid-configuration should return the a json document: https://openid.net/specs/openid-connect-discovery-1_0.html#ProviderConfigurationResponse
+  - $SSO_AUTHORITY/.well-known/openid-configuration should return the a json document: <https://openid.net/specs/openid-connect-discovery-1_0.html#ProviderConfigurationResponse>
 - `SSO_SCOPES` : Optional, allow to override scopes if needed (default `"email profile"`)
 - `SSO_AUTHORIZE_EXTRA_PARAMS` : Optional, allow to add extra parameter to the authorize redirection (default `""`)
 - `SSO_PKCE`: Activate PKCE for the Auth Code flow.
 Recommended but disabled for now waiting for feedback on support (default `false`).
- - `SSO_AUDIENCE_TRUSTED`: Optional, Regex to trust additionnal audience for the IdToken (`client_id` is always trusted).
+- `SSO_AUDIENCE_TRUSTED`: Optional, Regex to trust additional audience for the IdToken (`client_id` is always trusted).
 Use single quote when writing the regex: `'^$'`.
 - `SSO_CLIENT_ID` : Client Id
 - `SSO_CLIENT_SECRET` : Client Secret
 - `SSO_MASTER_PASSWORD_POLICY`: Optional Master password policy
 - `SSO_AUTH_ONLY_NOT_SESSION`: Enable to use SSO only for authentication not session lifecycle.
 - `SSO_ROLES_ENABLED`: control if the mapping is done, default is `false`
 - `SSO_ROLES_DEFAULT_TO_USER`: do not block login in case of missing or invalid roles, default is `true`.
 - `SSO_ROLES_TOKEN_PATH=/resource_access/${SSO_CLIENT_ID}/roles`: path to read roles in the Id token
- - `SSO_ORGANIZATIONS_INVIT`: control if the mapping is done, default is `false`
+- `SSO_ORGANIZATIONS_INVITE`: control if the mapping is done, default is `false`
 - `SSO_ORGANIZATIONS_TOKEN_PATH`: path to read groups/organization in the Id token
 - `SSO_ORGANIZATIONS_ID_MAPPING`: Optional, allow to map provider group to a Vaultwarden organization `uuid` (default `""`, format: `"ProviderId:VaultwardenId;"`)
 - `SSO_ORGANIZATIONS_ALL_COLLECTIONS`: Grant access to all collections, default is `true`
 - `SSO_CLIENT_CACHE_EXPIRATION`: Cache calls to the discovery endpoint, duration in seconds, `0` to disable (default `0`);
 - `SSO_DEBUG_TOKENS`: Log all tokens for easier debugging (default `false`, `LOG_LEVEL=debug` or `LOG_LEVEL_OVERRIDE=vaultwarden::sso=debug` need to be set)

 The callback url is : `https://your.domain/identity/connect/oidc-signin`

 ## Account and Email handling

-When logging with SSO an identifier (`{iss}/{sub}` claims from the IdToken) is saved in a separate table (`sso_users`).
+When logging in with SSO an identifier (`{iss}/{sub}` claims from the IdToken) is saved in a separate table (`sso_users`).
 This is used to link to the SSO provider identifier without changing the default Vaultwarden user `uuid`.
 This is needed because:

 - Storing the SSO identifier is important to prevent account takeover due to email change.
 - We can't use the identifier as the User uuid since it's way longer (Max 255 chars for the `sub` part, cf [spec](https://openid.net/specs/openid-connect-core-1_0.html#CodeIDToken)).
- - We want to be able to associate existing account based on `email` but only when the user log for the first time (controlled by `SSO_SIGNUPS_MATCH_EMAIL`).
+- We want to be able to associate existing account based on `email` but only when the user logs in for the first time (controlled by `SSO_SIGNUPS_MATCH_EMAIL`).
 - We need to be able to associate with existing stub account, such as the one created when inviting a user to an org (association is possible only if the user does not have a private key).

-Additionnaly:
+Additionally:

- - Signup to Vaultwarden will be blocked if the Provider report the email as `unverified`.
+- Signup to Vaultwarden will be blocked if the Provider reports the email as `unverified`.
- - Changing the email need to be done by the user since it require updating the `key`.
+- Changing the email needs to be done by the user since it requires updating the `key`.
    On login if the email returned by the provider is not the one saved in Vaultwarden an email will be sent to the user to ask him to update it.
 - If set `SIGNUPS_DOMAINS_WHITELIST` is applied on SSO signup and when attempting to change the email.

-This mean that if you ever need to change the provider url or the provider itself; you'll have to first delete the association then ensure that `SSO_SIGNUPS_MATCH_EMAIL` is activated to allow a new association.
+This means that if you ever need to change the provider url or the provider itself; you'll have to first delete the association then ensure that `SSO_SIGNUPS_MATCH_EMAIL` is activated to allow a new association.

 To delete the association (this has no impact on the `Vaultwarden` user):